Siva S. Banda: Professional accomplishments

 Banda is a technical adviser to the Air Force Office of Scientific Research, Defense Advanced Research Projects Agency, Office of Naval Research, National Aeronautics and Space Administration, and National Research Council.
 He serves on the American Institute of Aeronautics and Astronautics, and the Institute of Electrical and Electronics Engineers.
 He served on the board of Editors for the Advances in Design and Control series published by the Society for Industrial and Applied Mathematics.
 He is a Fellow of the Air Force Research Laboratory, American Institute of Aeronautics and Astronautics and the Royal Aeronautical Society.

 Patents

-Banda holds two patents - one for a control mechanism for unknown systems which can be applied to an arbitrary electromechanical system without prior knowledge of its transfer function, and the second for a smart controller using artificial intelligence.
+Banda holds two patents - one for a control mechanism for unknown systems which can be applied to an arbitrary electromechanical system without prior knowledge of its transfer function, and the second for a smart controller that uses artificial intelligence.